RYAN LAMPPA, Founder

 Over the past 25-plus years, he has worked and consulted with USA Track & Field, Runner’s World, Running USA, New York Road Runners, Competitor Group, RRCA, Pittsburgh Marathon (P3R), Twin Cities In Motion, PRRO Circuit, Mt.
 SAC Relays, LA Marathon LLC, Houston Marathon Committee, U.S. Olympic Marathon Trials hosts (1996-2020), Atlanta Track Club, Track & Field Athletes Association (TFAA), HOKA ONE ONE, Aggies Running Club, Running Warehouse, Represent Running, Race SLO, JDL FastTrack, Santa Barbara Vintners Foundation, Santa Barbara Athletic Association (SBAA), Kinane Events, State Street Mile, Ed Murphey Memphis Mile, Wharf to Wharf Race and OC Marathon to generate media articles & coverage and to provide a one-of-a-kind resource center, off- and on-site media operational support, quality control and guidance as well as Big Picture, branding & marketing strategy, customer service support and crisis management.

-He is also one of the founders of Running USA, a national organization for the road running industry, and Team Running USA, a successful distance running training group led by 2004 Olympic Marathon silver and bronze medalists Meb Keflezighi and Deena Kastor that helped produce the U.S. distance running resurgence since 2001.
+He is also one of the founders of Running USA, a non-profit organization for the road running industry, and Team Running USA, a successful distance running training group led by 2004 Olympic Marathon silver and bronze medalists Meb Keflezighi and Deena Kastor that helped produce the U.S. distance running resurgence since 2001.

 In March 1999, Ryan created the Running USA wire, a news and information service for the organization and its members and the sport.
 The wire reached more than 1,000 media sources twice a week and was used and cited regularly by the print media, websites and other major outlets.